easingslider/easing-slider/readme.txt

 = 3.0.8 - June 24th, 2016 =
 * Fixed bug that would prevent slider(s) from obeying dimensions correctly when displaying multiple on a single page.
+* Fixed bug that would prevent uninstallation on PHP versions less than 5.3.

 = 3.0.7 - June 17th, 2016 =
 * Added CSS property to ensure slider item `max-width` is always `auto`.